planetlucid/designer_news/Notes.md

 • Articles:
 - 1. first item title
 - 2. second item title
+- 3. the app returns the item link

 Which article do you want to learn more about.